 And yet, we did drop a chunk of change on lodging.
 Staying near the national park is not a cheap affair.
 At least not for us ill-prepared non-campers.
 For the three nights we dropped $225 per night.
 At least we opted to walk the thirty minute trek into town when we dined out.
 Spend a little, save a little?

 We had an amazing time in Colorado.
 After RMNP, we spent a day in Fort Collins biking to boutique breweries.
-The picture of us on the blog’s right nav-bar was taken that day in front of New Belgium Brewing Co.
-Our favorite brewery was Funkwerks, but Horse and Dragon was quite good too.
+We started out at New Belgium Brewing Co.
+But our favorite stop was Funkwerks.
+Horse and Dragon and O’Dells were quite good too.

 As we headed back to Denver I thought about what it would be like to move out here.
 The mountains are simply amazing.
 The people were just as friendly as Minnesotans.
 Beer?
 No issues there.
 Bike culture?
 Heck, there were riders making their way down the Trail Ridge Road!
 Man…